L400-RTI/Training-material/modules/01 - Introduction.md

 - Overloaded KQL DBs due to unbatched inserts or joins across high-velocity streams
 - Stream starvation or backpressure, causing missed detections

-Optimization in RTI isn’t a one-time tuning—it’s a continuous design mindset.
+Optimization in Real-Time Intelligence isn’t a one-time tuning—it’s a continuous design mindset.
 You’ll explore:

 - How to model throughput across ingestion and federation
 - How to structure queries and pipelines for sub-second latency